-Triodos was celebrated for having no exposure to fossil fuels and having clear, public environmental policies.
-Which?, the UK’s most popular consumer association, recognised these factors as an important part of its Eco Provider assessment.
+Triodos was once again celebrated for having no exposure to fossil fuels and having clear and public environmental policies.
+Which?, the UK’s most popular consumer association, continues to recognise these factors as an important part of its Eco Provider assessment.

 In-depth analysis

-In a lengthy research process, Which? examined the claims of 13 of the UK’s leading current account providers, working with Reclaim Finance, a non-profit research organisation, to analyse fossil fuel policies – which were broadly found to be too weak – and statements on agricultural commodities such as beef, soy, timber and palm oil.
+Research conducted in 2023 by Which?, and the non-profit research organisation Reclaim Finance, examined the claims of 13 of the UK’s leading current account providers in a lengthy process to analyse fossil fuel policies – which were broadly found to be too weak – and statements on agricultural commodities such as beef, soy, timber and palm oil.

 Some of the UK’s biggest high-street banks were given a ‘red’ warning based on the analysis of their investments and green policies.
 The full research is published on the Which? website.